MiningTcup/Roblox-Multi-Instance/README.md

   You can see the whole thing in #Program.cs

 More:

-  Q: Is this against the Roblox ToS?
+  Q. Is this a virus?

-  A: Nope.
-They can't really detect it anyways.
+  A. It's open source, you can look for yourself.

-  Q: Is this a virus?
+  Q. Will I get reported in Roblox?

-  A: It's open source, you can look for yourself.
+  A. No. It's not against their ToS and is undetectable anyways.